jacquelineb/blog-PERN/README.md

 Set up the environment variables in a `.env` file.
 See `.env.example`.

-Set up the database.
-Make sure your Postgres server is running:
+Make sure your Postgres server is running, then setup the database:

 ```bash
 psql setup.sql